Expert Addiction Treatment Advice for Health and Addiction Services

 Your location will depend largely on whether or not your center will be a residential facility.
 That being said, you still need to consider a couple of things:

 After you think about the type of facility you will have and settle on a location, it is time to get licensed.

 If your facility is residential, the residences need to be commercially zoned.
-If your state requires a Certificate of Need (CON) to start a rehab center, you need to be prepared to go through with a two-step process.
+If your state requires a Certificate of Need (CON) to start a rehab center, you must be prepared to go through a two-step process.
 1. Write a letter of intent.
 2. Fill out and submit an application.
 You will probably have to pay a CON filing fee, which might be .05% of your proposed capital expenditures.
 Once the CON is filed, you will have to meet their requirements before receiving the license:

 Once you are licensed, you can form a business plan.